agile-dev-assignments/user-experience-design-team-luniao-devolved/README.md

 ### Wireframes

 #### Login
 This is the very first screen users will encounter when opening the app for the first time.
 It simply asks for the user's email and password, and allows for them to press the login button.
 If the user does not already have an account, then they can choose to sign up.
+Additionally, there will be an option to continue as a guest without registering; they will be redirected to an empty dashboard and the only feature available to them without signing up will be to plan a new trip.

 ![](/ux-design/Login.png)